Nisanisa7/vehicle-rental/README.md

 ## About The Project

-Vehicle Rental like the name it self, this application will help you to rental a vehicle, </br> such as Bike, Car and Motorcycle.
+Vehicle Rental like the name it self, this application will help you to rent a vehicle, </br> such as Bike, Car and Motorcycle.
 This Aplication have a feature to </br> book a vehicle, paginate, search, sort, and update your profile